Ahilyanagar - Akalkot Expressway

 Plots near proposed greenfield alignments in Maharashtra carry two distinct risks that experienced buyers treat as separate problems, not one.

 The first is the acquisition zone risk.
-Under Section 3A of the National Highways Act, 1956, once a gazette notification is published, any land within the notified strip vests in NHAI at the time of the Section 3D declaration, regardless of who purchased it after the notification date.
+Under Section 3A of the National Highways Act, 1956, once a gazette notification is published, any land within the notified strip vests in NHAI (National Highways Authority of India) at the time of the Section 3D declaration, regardless of who purchased it after the notification date.
 With roughly 90% of Section 3A notifications already issued and around 80% of Section 3D declarations completed along the Nashik-Akkalkot corridor as of January 2026, a buyer who acquires a plot within the notified belt today is purchasing a parcel the government has already claimed.
 Compensation is awarded at the market rate as of the Section 3A notification date, not the price you paid.

 The second risk is fake alignment fraud.
 Across India, unscrupulous brokers circulate unofficial maps, sometimes on WhatsApp, showing proposed expressway alignments passing through plots they are trying to sell.
 The Gujarat High Court recently cancelled a land acquisition on the Ahmedabad-Dholera Expressway after finding coordination between private landowners and officials to misuse the acquisition process.
 The same pattern applies in reverse: fabricated route maps are used to inflate plot prices near alignments that have no official DPR basis.